XinyuKang22/kata-separation-of-concerns/sections/080_error_handling.md

 5. Are we logging anything when the error occurs?
 Does it have helpful context?

 Right now the error is bubbling up from the internals of mongo's client library.
 This means that:
-* mongo internals are leaking to callers
+* MongoDBinternals are leaking to callers
 * no additional context is added by the `EvidenceService`.

 If you look at the type signature for `EvidenceService+uploadFile` you'll notice that we explicitly state the promise may return an instace of `Error` (Javascript's [standard error type](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error)):